Skullybutcher/Bharatbuilds/docs/traces.md

 procedure for one case: the case fields, what the deployed system actually did (`outcome`), and optionally which steps were performed.
 Ingestion validates and stores; **comparison is read-only**.
-No trace ever becomes a verified witness by itself — disagreement only nominates *candidate witnesses*, which acquire witness status exclusively through the normal verified pipeline (`find_witnesses` → patch → `validate`).
+No trace ever becomes a verified witness by itself, disagreement only nominates *candidate witnesses*, which acquire witness status exclusively through the normal verified pipeline (`find_witnesses` → patch → `validate`).
 This preserves the core rule:
 **no red node without a verified witness**.